scopeusc/scope-s20/lesson-2/README.md

 `const {app, BrowserWindow} = electron` to
 `const {app, BrowserWindow, Menu} = electron`

 Now, we will create a menu template.
+This should be outside our function `createWindow()`
 ```
 const menuTemplate = [
     {